 In practice, the policy preferences of foreign-influenced corporations are sometimes clear from public sources.
-This past May, Uber and Lyft spent over \$9 million on a ballot initiative in Austin, Texas that would have overturned an ordinance passed by the Austin City Council requiring the companies' drivers to submit to fingerprint-based criminal background checks.
-Weeks later, Uber disclosed that the Saudi Arabian government had invested \$3.5 billion in the company, giving the Kingdom over five percent ownership and a seat on its board of directors.
-Last month, the multinational "homestay" corporation Airbnb responded to the New York Legislature's growing interest in regulating the industry by arming a super PAC with \$11 million to influence New York's legislative races.
-Airbnb - a privately held company - is partly owned by Moscow-based DST Global.
+In May 2016, Uber and Lyft spent over \$9 million on a ballot initiative in Austin, Texas that would have overturned an ordinance passed by the Austin City Council requiring the companies' drivers to submit to fingerprint-based criminal background checks.
+Weeks later, Uber disclosed that the Saudi Arabian government had invested \$3.5 billion in the company, giving the Kingdom over five percent ownership and a seat on its board of directors.5 Last year, the multinational "homestay" corporation Airbnb responded to the New York Legislature's growing interest in regulating the industry by arming a super PAC with \$11 million to influence New York's legislative races.6 Airbnb - a privately held company - is partly owned by Moscow-based DST Global.7